bradcfisher/finch4alice/index.md

 Once generated, you can find the installer under `build/distributions/finch4alice-<version>-installer.jar`.

-The installer Jar can be executed using the following command:
+The installer Jar can be [wrapped in a shell script](#shell-wrapper-script) to be executed on Linux or OS X, bundled as a [Windows executable](#windows-executable-installer), or it can be executed using the following command in any supported environment:

 ```
 java -jar finch4alice-<version>-installer.jar
 ```

 Depending on your operating system configuration, you may also have alternative launch options.
-For example, on Mac OS X systems with the Oracle JDK installed, you can launch the installer jar directly from Finder by simply double-clicking on the icon.
+For example, on Mac OS X systems with the Oracle JDK installed, you can launch the installer Jar directly from Finder by simply double-clicking on the icon.
+Ubuntu Linux systems also support double-clicking the icon to launch the installer, but the Jar file must have the executable bit set for that to work.

+#### Windows executable installer

-A native Microsoft Windows executable installer can also be created from the installer Jar with the following command:
+A native Microsoft Windows executable installer can be created from the installer Jar with the following command:

 ```
 ./gradlew launch4j